lukearmstrong/lukearmstrong.co.uk/_posts/2014-06-19-shared-ownership.markdown

 ## Six months later...

-Bromford weren't advertising the property online anywhere, so we went to an estate agent who advertised it in the local papers, on Rightmove, etc.
+Bromford weren't advertising the property anywhere, so we went to an estate agent who advertised it in the local papers, on Rightmove, etc.

 ## One year later...